Article at a glance:

 Magnesium & Menopause

 The menopause is not a health problem, but rather a natural transition process that every woman goes through.
 Every woman is born with a finite number of eggs (around 2 million!) and menopause happens when these literally run out and the monthly menstrual period no longer occurs.
-The balance of hormones changes and production of oestrogen in the ovaries declines.
-Common menopausal symptoms include hot flushes, low libido, thinning hair, night sweats, mood swings, headaches and increased osteoporosis risk.
+The balance of hormones changes and ovarian function declines.
+Common menopausal symptoms include hot flashes, low libido, thinning hair, night sweats, mood swings, headaches and increased osteoporosis and cardiovascular risk.
 What’s interesting however is that as the ovaries start to produce less oestrogen, our bodies can produce a form of oestrogen from the adrenal glands.
 Since the adrenal glands also help us to deal with stress, it’s crucial to reduce and support stress during the menopause to ensure the adrenals are able to cope with these extra demands.
 Magnesium has a vital role to play here since it helps to support a healthy balanced stress response.
 Other menopausal symptoms such as headaches and mood swings may also benefit from additional magnesium in the diet.

 Among many other uses in the body, the hormone oestrogen helps to protect your bones, so when oestrogen production declines during the menopause, the risk of osteoporosis increases.
 Whilst calcium is an important mineral for healthy bones, so too is magnesium and this is often overlooked.
 Many people get good sources of calcium in their diet but most typical Western diets are lacking in magnesium.
 Not having enough magnesium may reduce bone growth, decrease bone cell activity and make bones more fragile.
 Ensuring optimal intake of magnesium before, during and after the menopause is therefore vital to support strong, healthy bones for life.